What actually slows people down in HYROX? A look at the splits from singles finishers at HYROX Bengaluru 2026 (Season 8)

 | ~7:50 /km | 2:19:25 | 2:39:17 | +19:52 |

-Two athletes who start at the exact same pace can finish 8–20 minutes apart, purely on fatigue resistance.
+Two athletes who start at the exact same pace can finish 8–20 minutes apart, purely on their ability to handle fatigue resistance.
 The same pattern holds in every division (Pro Men: up to +25 minutes; Open Women: up to +23).
 Our take: durability is not a proxy for speed; it is a separately trainable quality, and at the amateur end of HYROX it appears to be the single largest lever you can train on.

-Reading all four divisions together, the pattern is consistent.
 Our hypothesis on what slows the average HYROX competitor down, in rough order of effect size:

 What this suggests for training, for an average amateur with a HYROX time goal: